AndrewSRea/My_Learning_Port/JavaScript/Tools_and_Testing/Client-side_Web_Dev_Tools/Client-side_Tooling/README.md

 You can also find linting tools for other languages, such as [csslint](http://csslint.net/).

 Also well-worth looking at is [webhint](https://webhint.io/), a configurable, open-source linter for the web that surfaces best practices including approaches to accessibility, performance, cross-browser compatibility via [MDN's browser compatibility data](https://github.com/mdn/browser-compat-data), security, testing for PWAs, and more.
 It is available as a [Node.js commnd-line tool](https://webhint.io/docs/user-guide/) and a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=webhint.vscode-webhint).

+#### Source code control

+Also known as **version control systems (VCS)**, **source code control** is essential for backing up and working in teams.
+A typical VCS involves having a local version of the code that you make changes to.
+You then "push" changes to a "master" version of the code inside a remote repository stored on a server somewhere.
+There is usually a way of controlling and coordinating what changes are made to the "master" copy of the code, and when, so a team of developers doesn't end up overwriting each other's work all the time.

+[Git](https://git-scm.com/) is the source code control system that most people use these days.
+It is primarily accessed via the command line but can be accessed via friendly user interfaces.
+With your code in a git repository, you can push it to your own server instance, or use a hosted source control website such as [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/), or [BitBucket](https://bitbucket.org/product/features).

+We'll be using GitHub in this module.
+You can find more information about it at [Git and GitHub](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/Tools_and_Testing/Git_and_GitHub#git-and-github).

+#### Code formatters

+Code formatters are somewhat related to linters, except that rather than opoint out errors in your code, they usually tend to make sure your code is formatted correctly, according to your style rules, ideally automatically fixing errors that they find.

+[Prettier](https://prettier.io/) is a very popular example of a code formatter, which we'll make use of later on in the module.

+#### Bundlers/packagers

+These are tools that get your code ready for production, for example, by "tree-shaking" to make sure only the parts of your code libraries that you are actually using are put into your final production code, or "minifying" to remove all the whitespace in your production code, making it as small as possible before it is uploaded to a server.

+[Parcel](https://parceljs.org/) is a particularly clever tool that fits into this category -- it can do the above tasks, but also helps to package assets like HTML, CSS, and image files into convenient bundles that you can then go on to deploy, and also adds dependencies for you automatically whenever you try to use them.
+It can even handle some code transformation duties for you.

+[Webpack](https://webpack.js.org/) is another very popular packaging tool that does similar things.

+### Transformation

+This stage of your web app lifecycle typically allows you to code in either "future code" (such as the latest CSS or JavaScript features that might not have native support in browsers yet) or code using another language entirely, such as [TypeScript](https://www.typescriptlang.org/).
+Transformation tools will then generate browser-compatible code for you, to be used in production.

+Generally web development is thought of as three languages: [HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML), [CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS), and [JavaScript](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript#javascript), and there are transformation tools for all of these languages.
+Transformation offers two main benefits (amongst others):

+1. The ability to write code using the latest language features and have that transformed into code that works on everyday devices.
+For example, you might want to write JavaScript using cutting-edge new language features, but still have your final production code work on older browsers that don't support those features.
+Good examples here include:
+    - [Babel](https://babeljs.io/): A JavaScript compiler that allows developers to write their code using cutting-edge JavaScript, which Babel then takes and converts into old-fashioned JavaScript that more browsers can understand.
+Developers can also write and publish [plugins for Babel](https://babeljs.io/docs/en/plugins).
+    - [PostCSS](https://postcss.org/): Does the same kind of thing as Babel, but for cutting-edge CSS features.
+If there isn't an equivalent way to do something using older CSS features, PostCSS will install a JavaScript polyfill to emulate the CSS effect you want.

+2. The option to write your code in an entirely different language and have it transformed into a web-compatible language.
+For example:
+    - [Sass/SCSS](https://sass-lang.com/): This CSS extension allows you to use variables, nested rules, mixins, functions, and many other features, some of which are available in native CSS (such as variables), and some of which aren't.
+    - [TypeScript](https://www.typescriptlang.org/): TypeScript is a superset of JavaScript that offers a bunch of additional features.
+The TypeScript compiler converts TypeScript code to JavaScript when building for production.
+    - Frameworks such as [React](https://reactjs.org/), [Ember](https://emberjs.com/), and [Vue](): Frameworks provide a lot of functionality for free and allow you to use it via custom syntax built on top of vanilla JavaScript.
+In the background, the framework's JavaScript code works hard to interpret this custom syntax and render it as a final web app.

+### Post development